Harish-sr/Kubernetes_deploy/README.md

 1. Execute command **kubeadm** and the command should not be found
 1. Execute command **docker** and the command should not be found

+## stopping/restarting kubernetes worker and master
+1. The kubernetes application launches itself automatically after a kubernetes worker\master is restarted.
+To enable the automatic restart we need to set swap to off in /etc/fstab using command
+**vi /etc/fstab** look for swap and add a comment to that line like this ** #
+1. Once a worker is shutdown the master will stop scheduling pods to the worker in 5 mins and also redistribute the pods that were running in the shutdown pod on other workers.

 ## Application Deployment - Spark

 ### Prerequisites